calm/TSHAlphaVideos/README.md

 Export your .mov premultiplied (matted) from AfterEffects or your video rendering software of choice.

-Then, with `alpha_video.rake` in your rake scope, run
+Then, with `alpha_video.rake` in your rake path, run

 ```sh
 rake split_mov /path/to/matted/my_awesome_video.mov